82452588/mcu-to-i2cshell-tool/README.md

 # mcu-to-i2cshell-tool
-Through serial port on the MCU board as a i2c and ttl tools Function as below
+Through serial port on the MCU board as an i2c and ttl tools Function as below
 1. Support most MCUs, such as esp8266, esp32C3, atmega32u4 and so on.
 General, if you can complie the code via Arduino, then you can use this code to achieve this function.
-2. This tool both can as a i2c tool and a TTL tool
+2. This tool both can as an i2c tool and a TTL tool
 3. If you MCU board is esp8266 or esp32, you can use the tcp port tool to send the command via WIFI of local network.
 4. The I2C frequence can be set by manual, it support 100Khz and 400Khz.
 5. Support I2C devices scan and list all the devices, support dump the device, support write and read the regesister.